Davidson’s Plum Syrup

 ½ a vanilla pod – split open

-• Wash the plums in a sieve to remove any dust or dirt.
-Cut the plums in half and remove the two small seeds.
-Then chop the plums into quarters.
+• Wash the plums to remove any dust or dirt.
+Cut the plums in half and make sure that you remove the two small seeds.
 Wear gloves if you don’t want to end up with nasty purple fingernails.

-• Put the plums, apple, lemon juice and sugar into a saucepan and add just enough water to stop the bottom layer from burning (approximately 50mls) – no more or it will take too long to reduce.
+• Put the plums, lemon juice and sugar into a saucepan and add just enough water to stop the bottom layer from burning (approximately 20mls) – no more or it will take too long to reduce.

-• Bring the water to a simmer slowly, stirring all the time to ensure that the sugar is dissolved before the liquid starts boiling.
+• Bring the fruit to a simmer very slowly, stirring all the time to ensure that the sugar is dissolved before the liquid starts boiling.

 • Add the vanilla pod.